-The final task before graduation was an invitation to combine research with out-of-the-box thinking and personal experience.
+The final task before graduation was an invitation to combine research with out-of-the-box thinking and personal or professional experience.

-For the proposals, candidates focused on topics ranging from the use of local cultural anchors to catalyse regeneration and more support for the survival and wellbeing of distinctive local communities to bottom-up models like community-led housing and the decentralisation of London’s cultural mega institutions.
+For the proposals, candidates focused on topics including how to use local cultural anchors to catalyse regeneration; more support for the survival and wellbeing of distinctive local communities; using grassroots models like community-led housing to keep artists and makers in London; and the decentralisation of London’s cultural mega-institutions.

 The audience included mentors, course presenters, FoL board members, sponsors and friends of Future of London.
 All voted on the proposals, with the following results: